-- 9.3 Publicity.
+9.3 Publicity.
 Employee agrees that Company may use, and hereby grants the Company the nonexclusive and worldwide right to use, Employee's name, picture, likeness, photograph, signature or any other attribute of Employee's persona (all of such attributes are hereafter collectively referred to as "Persona") in any media for any advertising, publicity or other purpose at any time, either during or subsequent to his employment by the Company.
 Employee agrees that such use of his Persona will not result in any invasion or violation of any privacy or property rights Employee may have; and Employee agrees that he will receive no additional compensation for the use of his Persona.
-Employee further agrees that any negatives, prints or other material for printing or reproduction purposes prepared in connection with the use of his Persona by the Company shall be and are the sole property of the Company. - 9.4.
+Employee further agrees that any negatives, prints or other material for printing or reproduction purposes prepared in connection with the use of his Persona by the Company shall be and are the sole property of the Company.

+9.4.
 Covenants Regarding Other Employees.
-During the term of this Agreement if termination is pursuant to Section 6.1, 6.3 or 6.4(ii), or during the 24 months following termination if termination occurs pursuant to Section employment with anyone else, or to interfere in a similar manner with the business of the Company.
+During the term of this Agreement if termination is pursuant to Section 6.1, 6.3 or 6.4(ii), or during the 24 months following termination if termination occurs pursuant to Section 6.4(i) or 6.5, Employee agrees not to solicit or induce any employee of the Company to terminate their employment, accept employment with anyone else, or to interfere in a similar manner with the business of the Company.